-At the U.S. overall level, the traffic gap between 2022 and 2019 has increased from around 7-8% in the beginning of the month to about 10% at the end of the month.
-The average airport throughput has well stood over 2 million people per day.
+At the U.S. overall level, the traffic gap between 2022 and 2019 has increased from around 7-8% at the beginning of the month to about 10% at the end of the month.
+The average airport throughput has well stood at over 2 million people per day.
 The summer peak season is coming.
 We optimistically predict the recovery is ongoing and the gap may be shrunk in the summer.

 Domestic Air Traffic Status

 Domestic air traffic has almost recovered to the 2019 level, but the growth in Apr.
 2022 is not as strong as that in Apr.
 2019.
-As a result, we see a narrow gap at the end of Apr. at three typical domestic airports – DEN (Denver), CLT (Charlotte) and PHX (Phoenix).
+As a result, we see a narrow gap at the end of Apr. at three typical domestic airports – DEN (Denver), CLT (Charlotte), and PHX (Phoenix).
 Airlines are confident in the summary traffic.
 More capacity has been scheduled for the summer.
-Therefore, we also expect the domestic traffic will catch up the pre-crisis level by this summer.
+Therefore, we also expect the domestic traffic will catch up to the pre-crisis level by this summer.

 International Air Traffic Status

 International air traffic lags behind because many Asia countries have not opened their borders.
-At JFK, the pax throughput went though a peak around Apr.
+At JFK, the pax throughput went through a peak around Apr.
 20. The gap between 2022 and 2019 decreased in the middle of Apr and then increased slightly.
-We expect the situation to improve further in this summer.
+We expect the situation to improve further this summer.

 Leisure Air Traffic Status

 The leisure air traffic, represented by LAS (Las Vegas) and MCO (Orlando), has already reached the 2019 level in March.
-A gap was seen at the beginning of Apr. but was quckly filled.
+A gap was seen at the beginning of Apr. but was quickly filled.
 We think that the leisure air traffic will keep above the pre-crisis level in the near future.

 Business Air Traffic Status

-Regarding the business air traffic, represented by SFO (San Francisco), IAH (Houston) and IAD.
+Regarding the business air traffic, represented by SFO (San Francisco), IAH (Houston), and IAD.
 (Washington), the gap between 2022 and 2019 was maintained between 15-20%.
 We think this trend will last until the summer and will be improved slightly later.